tmaurer42/interactive-fl-poc/README.md

 docker compose -f docker-compose.debug.yml up --build
 ```

-- Attach the debugger for the API by selecting "API: Attach" in the VSCode Debug section.
-The API will start as soon as the debugger is attached.
+- Attach the debugger for the server by selecting "server: Attach" in the VSCode Debug section.
+The server will start as soon as the debugger is attached.
 - Attach the debugger for the Client App by selecting "Client: Attach" in the VSCode Debug section.
 The Client App will start as soon as the debugger is attached.

-The API will be available at port **5002**.
+The server will be available at port **5002**.
 The Client App will be available at port **4002**.

 If you need hot reload, debug the respective project separately.